USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 #### Start a tunnel on Ceres

-1. Open a terminal on the ceres head node either via Ceres OnDemand or by using SSH to connect to ceres.scinet.usda.gov.
+1. Open a terminal on the Ceres login node either via Ceres OnDemand or by using SSH to connect to ceres.scinet.usda.gov.
 1. At the terminal, run the following command, replacing `<account_name>` with the account you are using to run this job:
    ```
    launch-vscode-tunnel.sh -A <account_name> -t 04:00:00